psaintemarie/unifi-bytel/README.md

 You need to put this file in the following path:

-- If you're using a Unifi Cloud Key, a Raspberry Pi or any other Linux device  :
+- If you're using a Unifi Cloud Key, a Raspberry Pi or any other Linux device:
 	`/usr/lib/unifi/data/sites/[site name/default]/`

 - On macOS: